42yeah/SHPlayground/README.md

 ## Usage

+If you are just going to try it out and you are also using Windows with CUDA in path, you can download the executable [here](https://github.com/42yeah/SHPlayground/releases/).

 You can load .obj/COLLADA scenes into the application and visualize them.
 For a scene to visualize, you will need:

 - A selected model